CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Results and Findings

-\paragraph{RQ6. \MEDI{} and \CONTR{}:} Since we designed both of these mechanisms with a proposal of a mediator/contract and voting phase, we assess the proposal's quality and popularity here. \Cref{app:metrics_voting} visualizes how many votes each LLM model's proposal receives, and how often each model delegates to/accepts the winning proposal.
-Moreover, \Cref{fig:proposal_quality} explores how often the cooperative outcome\footnote{In \MEDI{}, this is defined as every player delegating, and the mediator playing the cooperative outcome of the base game if everyone delegates.} would become a Nash equilibrium or weakly dominant \emph{if} each LLM model's proposal were adopted to modify the base game.
-In summary, we find that one well-designed mediator/contract often suffices in order to establish cooperation amongst the LLM models, especially under contracting.
+\textbf{RQ6. \MEDI{} and \CONTR{}:} We designed these two mechanisms with phases of proposing a mediator/contract and voting for them.
+Here, we assess the proposal's quality and popularity. \Cref{app:metrics_voting} visualizes how many votes each LLM's proposals receive, and how often each model delegates to/accepts the winning proposal. \Cref{fig:proposal_quality} explores how often the cooperative outcome\footnote{In \MEDI{}, this is defined as everyone delegating, in which case the cooperative action is being played on everyone's behalf.} would become a Nash equilibrium or weakly dominant under each LLM's proposal (if it were in effect).
+In summary, we find that one well-designed proposal often suffices for establishing cooperation among all agents, and especially in \CONTR{}.